TimMangan/App-Info/docs/Windows/Techsmith/Snagit/InstallConfigure.md

 * There is a RegisteredApplications registration.
 * There is a run key to launch snagit (unless disabled).
 * There are fonts.
+* The Screen capture exe has an internal manifest with uiaccess="true".
+This provides a minor elevation without prompt as long as the exe is in a "well known location".